 Your excuse for failure is no longer tenable because many have come from nowhere and with all their issues, contributed significantly to the development of their communities and nations to the extent that they cannot be forgotten.
 Their mortal bodies may have long decayed and returned to dust but their names are forever written not only in letters of gold in the annals of history but also in the hearts of men where their precious names cannot perish or be corrupted by time.

-What is in you can only be exposed for profiting through crushing circumstances and situation.
+What is in you can only be exposed for profiting through crushing circumstances and situations.
 Until the Alabaster flask is crushed or broken the expensive ointment is of no use to anybody, not even the critical Pharisees.

-The true life story of Eliza Edmunds Hewitt epitomizes this assertion.
-Eliza was born on this day, June 28, 1851 in Philadelphia, Pennsylvania.
+The true-life story of Eliza Edmunds Hewitt epitomizes this assertion.
+Eliza was born on this day, June 28, 1851, in Philadelphia, Pennsylvania.
 Educated in the local school system, she graduated as valedictorian of the Girl’s Normal School that she attended.
 She became a teacher in the public schools of her city.

 But then came misery.
 Her career screeched to a halt when she was forced to bed with a painful spinal problem.
 Her debilitating condition was caused by a reckless student striking her with a piece of slate.
 Lying in bed, she could have been bitter.
 Instead, she studied English literature and began to sing and write heavenly and timeless tunes from the bed of affliction.

 We remember Eliza Hewitt today because of those hymns.
-Had she never been bed-ridden, she might not have written them.
+Had she never been bedridden, she might not have written them.
 Among the best known are, “Give Me Thy Heart, Says the Father Above,” “When We All Get to Heaven”, “Will there be any Stars in My Crown?”.

 There are few who have reached the top who had not been handicapped.
 Obstacles stand in the way of the man who climbs.
 The trouble with too many is that they want to get it too easily.